-What is ‘Quickening’?
+What Is ‘Quickening’?

 When Will I Feel My Baby Move?

-When Can Others Feel Kicking?
+When Can Others Feel Your Baby Kick?

-A trained healthcare provider can often feel fetal movement at around 20 weeks of gestation, but it may take much longer for your untrained partner, family, or friends to sense those little nudges.
+A trained healthcare provider can often feel fetal movement at around 20 weeks of gestation, but it may take longer for your partner, family, or friends to sense those little nudges.
 It can also take plenty of patience to feel kicks on the outside when they are still so inconsistent, but very soon, those jabs will be felt or even seen simply by resting a hand on your belly.1

 What Does Quickening Feel Like?

+Early movements can feel very different from the stronger kicks you will notice later in pregnancy.
 Many moms describe their baby’s first movements as feeling like flutters, tapping, or popping.
 Because your baby is still relatively small at the time of their first movements, you will not be feeling big jolts or kicks yet!

+Several factors can influence when you first notice these movements.
 You may feel your baby move for the first time in the second trimester, which is a broad range.
 But some factors may affect how early or late you first notice your baby’s movement.

 Number of Pregnancies